Consumer Protection Notice

 This program will begin at the same time, or after the launch of the federal Home Energy Rebate Program, which has not yet launched.
 Visit Minnesota’s Home Energy Rebates page to learn more about projected timelines of these federal programs, referred to as HOMES and HEAR.

 For those installing heat pumps before the program launch, the Department of Commerce does not recommend delaying necessary repairs.
-However, to be eligible for the State Residential Heat Pump Rebate Program, individuals must first be approved for one of the federal HOMES or HEAR rebates for a heat pump.
+However, to be eligible for the State Residential Heat Pump Rebate Program, individuals must first be approved for the federal HEAR rebate for a heat pump.
 The HEAR program will not approve retroactive rebates.
-Federal guidelines allow the HOMES program to consider retroactive rebates for projects initiated on or after the date the Inflation Reduction Act passed (August 16, 2022), but funding is not available yet.
-Until program design is complete for the HOMES rebate, we cannot guarantee who will qualify for a retroactive rebate when we begin providing rebates.

 What can you do now?

-• Learn more about the Federal High-Efficiency Electric Home Rebate Act that the Minnesota program is tied to here: The Inflation Reduction Act: what you need to know (Clean Energy Resource Teams).
+• Learn more about the Federal High-Efficiency Electric Home Rebate Act that the Minnesota program is tied to: The Inflation Reduction Act: what you need to know (Clean Energy Resource Teams).

 • Learn about heat pump technology.